Which is Better for Your Kitchen: Gas or Electric Range

 Electric cooktops tend to be easier to clean than their gas counterparts, with a smooth surface that cannot trap food, sauce, splatters and spills which happen on a gas cooktop, or plug in elements that are easy to remove and clean under.

 As far as the ovens go, the main cooking difference between a gas and electric oven is that a gas oven creates a more humid baking environment, since water vapor is produced during combustion.
 Meanwhile, electric ovens produce dryer heat.
 Gas ovens, therefore, are known not to dry food out as much as electric, which makes them ideal for baking cakes, roasts and casseroles.
 Electric ovens, meanwhile, are known for even heating because of the fan, which makes for versatile cooking.
+Here’s what to do if your gas oven isn’t heating up properly.

 Price ranges are relatively similar between both gas and electric ranges.
 In the end, it truly does come down to preference and personality in the kitchen!
 Speaking of, here’s how to repair a gas range or an electric range.